Business Analyst Training in Kochi

 Though we conduct business analyst training in Kochi in areas like Vytilla, Ravi Puram, Infopark and Kaloor we also conduct workshops in the following cities.
 To register or know more please contact us and will get back to you asap.

-Course fee for Business Analyst training in Kochi and other cities is Rs.27,500.
+The course fee for Business Analyst training in Kochi and other cities is Rs.
+29,800.

 Register for the FREE Introductory session today!